 Government policy requirements

-The Commissioner for Children and Young People is not represented on the Strategic Management Council but supports the intent and substance of the Policy Framework for Substantive Equality.
+The Commissioner for Children and Young People is not required to implement the Government’s Policy Framework for Substantive Equity but supports the intent and substance of the Policy Framework for Substantive Equality.

 Reconciliation Action Plan